-Upon determination by the faculty director or local law enforcement that a student is missing, Barlow Center personnel will notify the student's emergency contact within twenty-four hours.
+All missing student reports must be immediately referred to the Security Office.
+Upon determination that a student is missing, Security Office personnel will notify the student's emergency contact within twenty-four hours.
 If the student is under eighteen years of age (and not emancipated), the student's custodial parent or legal guardian will also be contacted within twenty-four hours.
-In cases where local law enforcement did not make the initial determination that a student is missing, the Barlow Center will notify local law enforcement within twenty-four hours of the missing student determination.
+In cases where local law enforcement did not make the initial determination that a student is missing, Security Office personnel will notify local law enforcement within twenty-four hours of the missing student determination.
+Upon determining that a student is missing, Jerusalem Center personnel will notify the following: